Grow Your Flock: 5 Tips for Using Media on Twitter

 9 Clouds Knows Social

-If your flock — err, your business — isn’t too chatty on Twitter and you’re looking for help, take a gander at our eBook, Learn How to Attract Customers with Twitter.
-It’s chock-full of useful tips on how to increase your Twitter engagement.
+If your birds — err, your audience — isn’t too engaged, and you’re looking for help, ask us for a free marketing assessment!
+It’s an easy way to get a whole flock useful tips on how to increase the engagement of your leads.